Alejandro-FA/UPF-Face-and-Gesture-Analysis/Lab1/README.md

 python src/CHALL_AGC_FDbasicScript.py --results_path results/test
 ```

 Then you can run the following script to visualize the bounding boxes on top of the images.
 You can iterate over the images using the `A` and `D` keys of your keyboard.
+The F1-score of each image is printed out in the terminal.

 ```bash
 python src/FD_results.py \